The Spiritual Battle: the World the Flesh and the Devil

 The path of victory is always through faith in Christ as we put off the deeds of our old self and put on the new self created by God.
 We put off hate and put on love, replace unforgiveness with forgiveness, judgement with mercy, words of malice with words of grace, pride with humility, lies with speaking the truth, impatience with patience, lust with purity, indifference with compassion, abuse with kindness, selfishness with generosity, greed with self-control, doubt with faith, conflict with peace and depression with hope.

-Above all we need a sincere knowledge and an implicit trust in God’s word, the Bible, without which we will be like ships without a rudder or anchor.
+Above all we need a sincere knowledge and implicit trust in God’s word, the Bible, without which we will be like ships without a rudder or anchor.

 Prayer